indigo-astronomy/indigo/indigo_linux_drivers/ccd_gphoto2/README.md

 * DCB,
 * DHT.

-The default algorithm is 'None', that is, the is data ordered in raw format, e.g. RGGBRGGB... according to a bayer pattern inferred by LibRaw.
+The default algorithm is 'None', that is, the data ordered in raw format, e.g. RGGBRGGB... according to a bayer pattern inferred by LibRaw.
 It is thus the client side which has to debayer the data.
 The bayer pattern is embedded as a FIT keyword of the form
 ```
 BAYERPAT= 'RGGB' / Bayer color pattern